open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 | Elite Infantry Major     |  4  |  6" |  4+ |  4+ |  4  |  2  | Officer, Shields  | 22     |
 | Elite Infantry Minor     |  4  |  6" |  4+ |  4+ |  4  |  2  | Shields           | 18     |

-#### Configuration

-An Elite Infantry Squad consists of 2-3 Elite Infantry Minors.
-1 Elite Infantry Minor may be replaced by a Major or Ultra.

-#### Equipment

 Elite Infantry are armed with a Plasma Rifle, Plasma Grenades, and Melee Strike (5).

-1 Elite may exchange their Plasma Rifle with one of the following:
+One Elite Infantry may exchange their Plasma Rifle with one of the following: Needler, Covenant Carbine, Needle Rifle, Beam Rifle, or Energy Sword.

-- Needler
-- Covenant Carbine
-- Needle Rifle
-- Beam Rifle
-- Energy Sword

-#### Abilities

-- **Dodge (1 Command Point Reaction)**: When this model is declared the target of an attack from more than 6 inches away you may immediately perform the Dodge action.
+**Ability - Dodge (1 Command Point Reaction)**: When this model is declared the target of an attack from more than 6 inches away you may immediately perform the Dodge action.
 You may move any model in the unit following the rules for a Move action up to 2 inches.
 You may re-roll your Defence Rolls against the attack and it may not be modified to worse than a 6+.

 -----